KarlMeierMattern/Full-Stack/React-NextJS.md

 > [!TIP]
 > To put comments inside JSX, you use the syntax `{/* */}` to wrap around the comment text.

+### Methods
+- You can also define methods for your component class.
+- A class method typically needs to use the `this` keyword so it can access properties on the class (such as state and props) inside the scope of the method.
+- One common way is to explicitly bind this in the constructor so this becomes bound to the class methods when the component is initialised.
+- Example: `this.handleClick = this.handleClick.bind(this)`.
+- Then, when you call a function within your class method, `this` refers to the class and will not be undefined.

 ---